couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

   be any attributes required by the algorithm).

 An encrypter gets keys from a [Keyring](#keyring).
-This keyring is passed as an argument to the encrypter’s constructor.
+This keyring is passed as an argument to the encrypter's constructor.

 The name of the encryption key is passed as a constructor argument.
 The encrypter must ask the keyring for the key every time a message is